tcpalmer/nina-scheduler/concepts.md

 See [Project/Target Management](target-management/index.html) for details.

-## Runtime Execution
+## Runtime Execution in the Advanced Sequencer

 The plugin provides a single new instruction for the NINA Advanced Sequencer: _Target Scheduler_.
 The instruction is placed into a Sequential Instruction set - typically as the only instruction and with no loop conditions.
-Triggers can be added as needed and should interact with the plugin as expected - for example various auto-focus triggers, meridian flip, etc.
+Triggers can be added as needed and should interact with the plugin as expected - for example various autofocus triggers, meridian flip, etc.

 A perfectly valid sequence could consist of nothing more than start up instructions (connect equipment, cool camera), the sequential instruction set containing Target Scheduler and required triggers, and end instructions (park, warm camera, disconnect).